MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ```

 ### -ReadOnly
-If specified does not allow user input.
+If specified, user input to the field is not allowed.

 ```yaml
 Type: SwitchParameter